88levig88/Levis-Hackpad/README.md

-# Levis-Hackpad
+# Versity

-This project has 8 keys, which are all backlit, a rotary encoder switch, and an OLED display.
+Versity is a macropad that has 8 keys which are all backlit, a rotary encoder switch, and an OLED display.

 ## Finished Design: